Mechanical Engineering Courses

 This course covers the selection and application of machine elements in dynamic systems.
 Specific components covered include transmission elements (gears and pulleys), mechanisms (linkages and cams), shafting, bearing systems and prime movers.

 Selection and use of basic thermal systems measurement instrumentation.
 Techniques of analysis and design of thermal systems, including piping networks, heat exchangers, and pumping systems.
 Hands on experience with these systems.
 Statistical design of experiments.
 Writing proficiency is required for a passing grade in this course.
+A student who does not write with the skill normally required of an upper-division student will not earn a passing grade, no matter how well the student performs in other areas of the course.

 Fundamental physical principles underlying wave propagation and resonance in mechanical systems.
 Introduces applications and provides experience in acoustic and audio measurements, and the associated instrumentation.